dumberjs/dumber-gist/README.md

 ### Start local app

-Before browse the app, you need to build both `client-app` and `client-worker`.
+Before browse the app, you need to build `client` code.
 Run

+    cd client/
     npm i # or yarn or pnpm i
     npm run build

-In both `client-app` and `client-worker`, optionally, replace `npm run build` with `npm start` to build them in watch mode.
+Optionally, replace `npm run build` with `npm start` to build them in watch mode.

 Use Safari, Chrome or Firefox to navigate to `https://gist.dumber.local`.